 Hailing from Santa Barbara, California, Jess is a Government major who spends her free time reading, hiking, and referencing the Founding Fathers.
 Jess is passionate about American constitutionalism, but she is excited to work with you on papers of all subjects.
 On campus, Jess also works as a Lead Consultant for SOURCE Nonprofit Consulting and as a Staff Writer for the Port Side.

 Nadeem is from the distant land of Rancho Cucamonga, California.
 Currently a Government and Economics major, he enjoys engaging in philosophical and political discussions late at night with his roommate, Bruno Mars (known informally as Kenny Cunanan).
 When not giving tours and travelling for competitive club tournaments, Nadeem spends his time debating, watching movies, researching international and domestic politics, dancing, singing, hanging out with friends, and telling many (very, very, very, VERY many) cheesy puns and jokes.
-With extensive experience in argumentation and discussion characterizing his academic career, Nadeem is excited to serve as a consultant for the Writing Center.
+With extensive experience in argumentation and discussion characterizing his academic career, Nadeem is excited to serve as a consultant for the Center for Writing & Public Discourse.